Toggle menu

 • FDC or Member involvement

-• 6 or more unresolved written views from 6 individuals, groups or organisations are received from within the ward area or adjacent ward area which conflict with the officer recommendation
+• 6 or more unresolved written views from 6 properties, groups or organisations are received within the consultation period (from the ward area or adjacent ward) which conflict with the officer recommendation

 • Town/Parish views are in conflict with officer recommendation